 A writer in the Atlanta (Ga.)
-Constitution says that Genator Gordon was wounded five times while fighting as a colonel in the battle of Sharpsburg.
+Constitution says that Senator Gordon was wounded five times while fighting as a colonel in the battle of Sharpsburg.
 The fifth ball entered his cheek and brought him to the ground.
-As he began to recover his senses he says his thoughts ran as follors: "I have been struck in the head with a six-pound solid shot.
+As he began to recover his senses he says his thoughts ran as follows: "I have been struck in the head with a six-pound solid shot.
 It has carried away my head.
 On the left side there is a little piece of skull left.
 But the brain is gone entirely.
-Therefora, I am dead.
-And yet I am thinking, How can a manthink with his head shot off.
+Therefore, I am dead.
+And yet I am thinking.
+How can a man think with his head shot off?
 And if I am thinking I cannot be dead.
-And yet I am thinking, How can a manthink with his head shot off.
+And yet I am thinking.
+How can a man think with his head shot off?
 And if I am thinking I cannot be dead.
-And yet I am thinking, How can a manthink with his head shot off.
+And yet I am thinking.
+How can a man think with his head shot off?
 And if I am thinking I cannot be dead.
-And yet I am thinking, How can a manthink with his head shot off.
-And if I am thinking I cannot be dead.
-And yet I am thinking, How can a man think with his head shot off.
-And if I am thinking I cannot be dead.
-And yet I am thinking, How can a man think with his head shot off.
-And if I am thinking I cannot be dead.
-The old man signed on as logically as ever a man reasoned at his desk.
+And yet I am thinking I cannot be a colone of the interest of the purity of a diamond is out off the purity of a diamond is out will show up as little black spots under mouth and breathing upon them.
+Flaws will show up as little black spots under mouth and breathing upon them.
+Flaws will show up as little black spots under mouth and breathing upon them.
+Flaws will show up as little black spots under such the mouth and breathing upon them.
+Flaws will show up as little black spots under such the mouth and breathing upon them.
+Flaws will show up as little black spots under such the mouth and breathing upon them.
+Flaws will show up as little black spots under such the mouth and breathing upon them.

-If you want to know whether your canary bird is a male or female just put some angle worms in the cage.
-Then, if the bird eats the female worms, you may be sure your bird is a male.
-If the bird eats the female worms and leaves the male worms, you may be sure your bird is a male.
-If the bird eats the female worms an when crime took its most violent form. when crime took its most violent form, were attended by such cases as the smashing in of Tiffany's show window in broad daylight and the escape of the gang with \$40,000 worth of diamond jewelry.
+when crime took its most violent form, were attended by such cases as the smashing in of Tiffany's show window in broad daylight and the escape of the gang with \$40,000 worth of diamond jewelry.
 A mode of robbery that obtained for several years was the throwing of snuff or pepper into the eyes of the salesmen, and an immediate and wholesale theft of all the goods in sight.
-A Broadway (New York) jeweler, with a very valuable stock of diamonds, had an automatic connection between the door and the curtains of his show windows, so arranged that upon opening door and the curtains of his show win-dows, so arranged that upon opening the door after it had been locked for the night, the curtains would roll up and leave the interior of the store exposed leave the interior of the store exposed to the passers by.
+A Broadway (New York) jeweler, with a very valuable stock of diamonds, had an automatic connection between the door and the curtains of his show windows, so arranged that upon opening dows, so arranged that upon opening the door after it had been locked for the night, the curtains would roll up and leave the interior of the store exposed